 Water is nourishing to us in more than one way.
 Physically, it quenches our thirst, cleanses, and refreshes us.
 Water is also a potent symbol of nourishment and refreshment, as it is in Jesus's conversation with the Samaritan woman at the well.
 In the Biblical account of their interaction, Jesus does not judge the woman, but rather, offers himself to her as the Living Water, as the woman acknowledges her need.

-The story, a kind of touchstone for us with the life and ministry of Jesus, can be nourshing and refreshing to those of us experiencing these first century events some twenty centuries later.
-And, when we are separated from our community, as we have been during recent weeks, we experience a heightened awareness of the importance of touchstones in our lives.
-Part of our Church's ministry during this time is to provide these touchstones as a way of conecting, and as a source of meaning and comfort during this unsettling time.
+The story, a kind of touchstone for us with the life and ministry of Jesus, can be nourishing and refreshing to those of us experiencing these first century events some twenty centuries later.
+And, when we are separated from our community, as we have been during recent months, we experience a heightened awareness of the importance of touchstones in our lives.
+Part of our Church's ministry during this time is to provide these touchstones as a way of connecting, and as a source of meaning and comfort during this unsettling time.

 You are welcome to include your name when submitting, but it is not required - you may be anonymous.

-Homebound: Mabel Bowen, Ann Byrd, Marie Cowan, Jean Ellis, Annie Gurganus, Janie Joyner, Joyce Letchworth, Camilla Murphrey, Joan Smith
+Homebound: Mabel Bowen, Ann Byrd, Marie Cowan, Jean Ellis, Annie Gurganus, Janie Joyner, Joyce Letchworth.

 Bobby Joyner (Jesse Joyner's brother)